Collect all three Green properties in McDonalds Monopoly UK and you can win yourself an electric Mini car. Sweet.

 How to win the car

-Whenever you find McDonalds Monopoly stickers you should enter then into the McDonalds app.
-This year, you could do a Double Peel, which basically means you got extra digital stickers inside the app.
+Whenever you find McDonalds Monopoly stickers, you should enter them into the McDonalds app.
+In 2024 you could do a Digital Peel, which basically means you got extra digital stickers inside the app.
 It’s important that you do this as it gives you a much bigger chance to win.